limagisele/src/README.md

 #### CLI Arguments
 ____
-Some Command Line Arguments are available at the terminal window by running the command `ruby payroll.rb [argument]`.
+Command line arguments are available at the terminal with the command `ruby payroll.rb [argument]`.

 The arguments used here are: